King Philip's War

+Names

+The war is sometimes called the First Indian War, Metacom's War, Pometacomet's Rebellion, or Metacom's Rebellion.

+The name King Philip's War refers to the Pokanoket chief and sachem of the Wampanoag, Metacom (c.
+1638–1676), sometimes referred to as 'Metacomet' or 'Pometacom'.
+'Philip' was the name the English gave to Metacom when he and his brother appeared before an English court in 1660.

 Historical context

+Metacom (c.
+1638–1676), also known as King Philip, chief Sachem of the Wampanoag and leader of the campaign against the English colonists, as imagined by Paul Revere in 1772.

+The British colonization of the New England began in the 17th century.
+In what is sometimes called the Great Migration, roughly 20,000 Puritans migrated to establish and join British colonies in North America from 1620 to 1640, primarily Plymouth Colony and the Massachusetts Bay Colony.

 The early Plymouth Colony claimed preemptive rights to the entirety of Wampanoag country through early alliances with some Native leaders, like Squanto (Tisquantam) and Massasoit (Ousamequin).
 However, English claim to the land relied entirely on misinterpretations of Native leadership, which viewed Ousamequin as the Native "king" of the land, despite the existence of other territorial claims under local leaders like Namumpum (Weetamoo).

 Subsequent colonists founded Salem, Boston, and many small towns around Massachusetts Bay between 1628 and 1640, during a time of increased English immigration.
 The colonists progressively expanded throughout the territories of the several Algonquian-speaking tribes in the region.

 Prior to King Philip's War, tensions fluctuated between Native tribes and the colonists.
 The Narragansetts fought alongside the English colonists in the Pequot War and participated in the Mystic massacre but were horrified afterwards.
 With the defeat of the Pequots, Narragansett leader Miantonomoh gathered groups of Algonquians together in the 1640s in the hope that they could face the colonists together.
 He was captured by colonists in Connecticut and executed by Mohegan sachem Uncas, shattering the coalition.